-Ice bucket challenge inspiration Pete Frates dies at 34
+Ice-bucket challenge inspiration Pete Frates dies at 34

-BOSTON (AP) — Pete Frates, a former college baseball player whose determined battle with Lou Gehrig’s disease helped inspire the ALS ice bucket challenge that has raised more than $200 million worldwide, died Monday.
+BOSTON (AP) — Pete Frates, a former college baseball player whose battle with Lou Gehrig’s disease helped inspire the ALS ice bucket challenge that has raised more than $200 million worldwide, died Monday.
 He was 34.

 Frates died peacefully, surrounded by his family, they said in a statement.